This year, instead of socks and perfume, consider gifts which will make life better all year round.

 If arthritis is not a problem, craft supplies and jigsaw puzzles may bring hours of pleasure.

-16. Compiling Book of Family Recipes
+16. Compiling an Archive of Family Information

 17. Recording/Writing Grandparents’ Stories for Grandchildren